Dimibe/grouped_list/README.md

 # Grouped list package for Flutter.
-With sticky Headers

-A List with Sticky Headers!
-Basically a flutter `ListView` in which list items can be grouped to sections.
+A flutter `ListView` in which list items can be grouped to sections.

 <img src="https://raw.githubusercontent.com/Dimibe/grouped_list/master/assets/screenshot-for-readme.png" width="300">

 #### Features
 * List Items can be separated in groups.
 * For the groups an individual header can be set.
-* Sticky Headers.
-With Floating Option.
-* Almost all fields from `ListView.builder` constructor available.
+* Almost all fields from `ListView.builder` available.

 ## Getting Started